Pitney Bowes tracking

 |---|---|

-| Shipping information received | Electronic shipping information has been transmitted to Pitney Bowes, but the physical parcel has not yet been picked up.
-This status indicates that a shipping label has been created and the carrier is awaiting the actual handover of the parcel |
+| Shipping information received | Electronic shipping information has been transmitted to Pitney Bowes, but the physical parcel has not yet been taken into charge.
+A shipping label has been created and the carrier is awaiting actual parcel delivery. |

-| Tracking details recorded | The parcel's tracking details have been recorded in the Pitney Bowes system.
-This status generally corresponds to the initial registration of the parcel in the carrier's computer network |
+| Tracking details recorded | Parcel tracking details have been recorded in the Pitney Bowes system, generally corresponding to initial registration of the parcel in the carrier's computer network. |

 | Picked up by Pitney Bowes | The parcel has been physically picked up by Pitney Bowes services and integrated into their logistics network.
-It will be processed (sorted, routed) by Pitney Bowes |
+It will be processed, sorted and routed to its destination. |

-| Arrived at a Pitney Bowes facility | The parcel has arrived at a Pitney Bowes operational center for processing (sorting, consolidation, or other logistical handling) |
+| Arrived at Pitney Bowes center | The parcel has arrived at a Pitney Bowes operational center for processing, whether for sorting, consolidation or other logistics handling. |

-| Departed from a Pitney Bowes facility | The parcel has left the Pitney Bowes site where it was being processed.
-It is en route to the next step or center in its itinerary |
+| Departed Pitney Bowes center | The parcel has left the Pitney Bowes center where it was being processed.
+It is en route to the next step or center in its route. |

-| Processing at international shipping center | The parcel is being processed at the Pitney Bowes international logistics center (Global Shipping Center).
-International shipping formalities (checks, sorting, export preparation) are being carried out |
+| Processing underway at international shipping center | The parcel is being processed at Pitney Bowes' international logistics center, the Global Shipping Center.
+International shipping procedures are underway, including verifications, sorting and preparation for export. |

-| Customs documentation and labeling | Customs documents are being prepared and an international shipping label is being applied to the parcel.
-This step precedes the parcel's shipment to the destination country |
+| Customs documentation and labeling | Customs documents are being prepared and an international shipping label is being affixed to the parcel.
+This step precedes shipment to the destination country. |

-| Cleared customs | The parcel has successfully passed customs in the arrival country.
-It is now free from customs control and can be routed to its final destination |
+| Cleared customs | The parcel has cleared customs in the arrival country.
+It is now released and can be routed to its final destination without restriction. |

-| Shipped from international shipping center to final destination | The parcel has left the Pitney Bowes international logistics center and has been shipped towards the final destination country (or region).
-It is in international transit to the destination carrier's network |
+| Shipped from international shipping center to final destination | The parcel has left Pitney Bowes' international logistics center and has been shipped to the final destination country.
+It is in international transit to the destination country's carrier network. |

-| Delayed at international shipping center | The parcel is experiencing a delay at the international shipping center.
-Its departure to the destination is delayed (e.g., due to additional checks or operational constraints) |
+| Delay at international shipping center | The parcel is experiencing a delay at the international shipping center.
+Its departure to destination is delayed due to additional checks or operational constraints. |

-| In transit with destination carrier | The parcel is being routed by the local carrier in the destination country.
-It has been picked up by the final logistics network and is progressing towards the delivery city |
+| In transit with destination carrier | The parcel is being routed by the destination country's local carrier.
+It has been taken into charge by the final logistics network and is progressing toward the delivery city. |

-| Awaiting pickup | The parcel is awaiting collection.
-This status may mean that the parcel is waiting to be picked up by the next carrier in the shipping chain, or that it is ready to be collected by the recipient at a pickup point |
+| Awaiting pickup | The parcel is pending collection.
+It awaits being picked up by the next carrier in the shipping chain, or it is ready for pickup by the recipient at a pickup location. |

-| Out for delivery | The parcel is currently being delivered to its recipient.
-It has been loaded onto the delivery vehicle and is expected to be delivered today |
+| Out for delivery | The parcel is being distributed to its recipient.
+It has been loaded into the delivery driver's vehicle and should be delivered that day. |

-| Arrived at post office | The parcel has reached the recipient's local post office.
-It has been transferred to the nearby postal service for final distribution |
+| Arrived at post office | The parcel has reached the recipient's local post office and has been transferred to the local postal service for final distribution. |

-| Delivery notice | The delivery person was unable to deliver the parcel (recipient absent or inaccessible) and left a delivery notice.
-The recipient is invited to reschedule the delivery or pick up the parcel according to the provided instructions |
+| Delivery notice left | The delivery driver was unable to deliver the parcel because the recipient was absent or unreachable, and left a delivery notice.
+The recipient can reschedule delivery or pick up the parcel per the instructions provided. |

-| Redirected | The parcel has been redirected to a new address.
-This status occurs if the initial delivery address was invalid, or if the recipient requested the parcel to be redirected to another location |
+| Reshipped | The parcel has been redirected to a new address, either because the initial delivery address was invalid or because the recipient requested reshipping to another location. |

-| Delivered | The parcel has been handed over to the final recipient (or delivered to the designated return center, in the case of a merchandise return).
-A delivery scan has been recorded, confirming the successful distribution of the parcel |
+| Delivered | The parcel has been handed to the final recipient, or delivered to the intended return center in the case of merchandise return.
+A delivery scan has been recorded confirming successful receipt. |

-| Available for pickup | The parcel is available for collection.
-In the context of a return, this status means that the parcel has been accepted by the local post office and is awaiting pickup by the return carrier to continue its journey to the seller |
+| Available for pickup | The parcel is available for pickup.
+In the case of a return, it has been accepted by the local post office and awaits being picked up by the return carrier to continue its journey to the merchant. |

 | Picked up by carrier | The return parcel has been picked up by the transport agent.
-This scan confirms that the carrier (in charge of the return) has collected the parcel, for example, from the post office where it was deposited.
-This does not yet mean that the parcel has arrived at the seller; it is en route to the merchant's return center |
+This scan confirms that the carrier in charge of the return has collected the parcel from the post office where it was deposited.
+The parcel is en route to the merchant's return center. |